ngoc2012/Python-for-data-science/00/ex09/README.md

 # A sample test package

-Package that count the number of elements in a list
+count_in_list: Function that count the number of elements in a list